Kawakawa, New Zealand: Features

 The town is known as "Train Town", because the Bay of Islands Vintage Railway runs down the middle of its main street on the former Opua Branch railway line.
 8 km of the 17 km track reopened in 2008.
 Pou Herenga Tai – Twin Coast Cycle Trail follows part of the railway.

 The town is also famous for its Hundertwasser toilet block, designed by Austrian artist Friedensreich Hundertwasser, who was a resident of the town from 1975 until his death in 2000.

 The Kawiti glowworm caves at nearby Waiomio are also an attraction.

-Marae

-Kawakawa has four marae affiliated with hapū of Ngāpuhi, all based approximately 5 km south of the township in Waiomio.
-Mohinui Marae and its Hohourongo meeting house are affiliated with Ngāti Hine and Ngāti Kahu o Torongare.
-Kawiti Marae and Te Tawai Riri Maihi Kawiti meeting house, Miria Marae and Te Rapunga meeting house and Te Kotahitanga and its meeting house of the same name are also connected to Ngāti Hine.

-In October 2020, the Government committed $297,133 from the Provincial Growth Fund to upgrade Mohinui Marae, creating 3 jobs.
-It also committed $168,084 to upgrade Miria Marae, creating 14 jobs.

 Education

 Kawakawa Primary School is a full primary (years 1–8) school with a roll of students.

 Bay of Islands College is a secondary (years 9–13) school with a roll of students.
 It takes students from around the Bay of Islands and middle Northland, with 85% of its students travelling daily by bus to attend.